ayazpatel/VideoPlus/README.md

 # VideoPlus - Microservices Architecture

 ## Overview
 VideoPlus is a microservices-based application built with Spring Boot 3.5.3.
-This version has been refactored to be beginner-friendly with minimal dependencies and manual implementations instead of using complex libraries.
+The architecture uses minimal dependencies and manual implementations for better control and maintainability.

 ## Architecture
 The application consists of 5 main services: